simona5108/inet/showcases/ethernet/preemption/doc/index.rst

 There are three configurations in omnetpp.ini, for the following three cases:

-- **Default**: The baseline configuration (not using preemption or priority queues)/not using any latency reduction techniques
+- **Default**: The baseline configuration; doesn't use any latency reduction techniques
 - **PriorityQueue**: Uses priority queue in the Ethernet MAC for lower delay of high priority frames
 - **Preemption**: Uses preemption for high priority frames for even lower delay than the priority queue case, because the ongoing transmission of low priority frames doens't need to finish before sending the high priority frame